dschmenk/Apple1-Slideshow/README.md

 pbmtorle < image.pbm > image.rle
 ```

 You have to edit the source code to use the appropriate rle file and give it a caption.
 The caption string is prepended with the length, so make sure it matches.
-When you rebuild the binary, the resultant file has to be 3456 bytes or less, assuming you want it to run on a minimal 4K Apple1.
+When you rebuild the binary, the resultant file has to be 3456 bytes or less, assuming you want it to run on a minimal 4K Apple 1.
 If you have more contiguous memory, then you can fill 'er up.

 Dave...